 The College is an active member of the American Association of Community Colleges and the Association of Florida Colleges, as well as other professional organizations.

-Courses are offered at College locations in Belle Glade, Boca Raton, Lake Worth and Palm Beach Gardens, and beginning in 2016-17, at the College's newest campus location in Loxahatchee Groves.
-Each location offers general education courses; however, certain programs may not be available at all locations.
-Detailed maps for each College location can be found here.
+Courses are offered at College campuses in Belle Glade, Boca Raton, Lake Worth, Loxahatchee Groves and Palm Beach Gardens.
+Each campus offers general education courses; however, certain programs may not be available at all campuses.
+View detailed campus maps at www.palmbeachstate.edu/Locations.

 Palm Beach State College serves the greater south Palm Beach County area from its campus in Boca Raton, conveniently located adjacent to Florida Atlantic University.
 Many students take advantage of the close partnership between the two institutions, transferring into FAU baccalaureate programs after completing their associate degrees at PBSC.
 In addition, all Palm Beach State students enjoy full-use privileges at the FAU library.

-The Boca Raton campus provides students with state-of-the-art classrooms and laboratory facilities.
-Known for addressing the learning needs of the entire local community, the campus offers classes for those seeking a college degree as well as those interested in job training, upgrading of skills and personal enrichment workshops.
+The Boca Raton campus provides students with modern and fully equipped classrooms and laboratory facilities.
+Known for addressing the learning needs of the entire local community, the campus offers classes for those seeking a college degree as well as those interested in job training, upgrading of skills and in receiving industry certifications.
 Extensive courses in architecture and photography are offered for students pursuing those career interests.
-The campus offers Summer Youth College for ages 8-14, and the success of that program led to the creation of youth leadership and youth entrepreneurship programs.
-The campus also houses the Small Business Development Center and Procurement Technical Assistance Center, which provide counseling, seminars, workshops and customized training for entrepreneurs and small to mid-sized businesses.
+The campus serves more than 15,000 students annually.

 Lake Worth is the College's largest and longest-established campus.
 Bordered by Lake Osborne and John Prince Park, the 114-acre campus offers bachelor’s degrees as well as numerous programs for those planning to transfer to universities or enter or advance in the workforce.
 The campus serves more than 30,000 students annually, and its student body is a microcosm of the richly diverse population of the greater Lake Worth area.